ARTEMIS-TWIN/Docs/docs/survey/03-07-digitisation-experts.md

 ## 3.7.2 Data types, formats and standards

 Digitisation experts work with a highly diverse and technically demanding range of outputs.
 Unsurprisingly, **2D images** and **3D models** constitute the core of their production, with 3D formats emerging as the most common output across respondents.
-Many practitioners also manage raw sensor data, technical metadata, and geospatial or project documentation, reflecting the multi–layered nature of contemporary digitization workflows.
+Many practitioners also manage raw sensor data, technical metadata, and geospatial or project documentation, reflecting the multi–layered nature of contemporary digitisation workflows.

 Data delivery formats closely mirror this diversity: standard image formats and 3D models dominate, while RAW files, proprietary software outputs, and tabular datasets highlight the coexistence of archival preservation requirements, technical processing needs, and institutional constraints.
 Structured metadata formats such as XML, RDF, or JSON appear in a more limited but meaningful subset of cases, typically in more mature or interoperable environments.

 The picture changes sharply when looking at standards and interoperability practices.
-A clear majority of respondents do not work with any established metadata or interoperability standard, suggesting that digitization outputs – despite being technically advanced – are often not embedded in wider organisational data ecosystems.
+A clear majority of respondents do not work with any established metadata or interoperability standard, suggesting that digitisation outputs – despite being technically advanced – are often not embedded in wider organisational data ecosystems.
 Among those who do adopt standards, usage is scattered across frameworks such as Dublin Core, CIDOC CRM, IIIF, OGC formats, and Linked Data models, with no single widely adopted protocol.
-This fragmentation reinforces the gap between high–end digitization techniques and the comparatively uneven standardisation landscape in heritage institutions.
+This fragmentation reinforces the gap between high–end digitisation techniques and the comparatively uneven standardisation landscape in heritage institutions.

 ## 3.7.3 Data accessibility, collaboration and sharing barriers

-Access to digitised data among digitization experts is highly uneven.
+Access to digitised data among digitisation experts is highly uneven.
 While many respondents work within structured archives or institutional repositories, an equally large share still manages files in loosely organised folders or unstructured environments.
 Only a minority operates through dedicated DAM systems or institution–wide platforms, and fragmented storage across multiple systems remains common – highlighting persistent gaps in interoperability and long–term data governance.

 Collaboration practices follow a similar pattern (**Figure 27**).
 Although some teams rely on internal or open–source platforms for coordination, the majority expresses interest in adopting such tools but has not yet done so.
 This suggests that collaborative infrastructures are either underdeveloped or unevenly supported within institutions.